 An interpreter is a translator program that directly executes a source code (instruction) written in a programming language.
 Therefore, the interpreter does not compile the code and then execute it like a compiler.
 It directly executes and shows the output or the error/warnings.

 An interpreter takes in only a single statement of instruction in a programming language and translates it into object or machine level code.
 It, therefore, interprets the complete source code line by line.
 An interpreter program parses an instruction and executes its immediately.

 An interpreted program executes comparatively slower than a compiled program as it checks and interprets every single statement one by one every time it is executed.

-The access to variables is also slow in an interpreter since the mapping of variables and other identifiers needs to be done repeatedly every time the program in under execution.
+The access to variables is also slow in an interpreter since the mapping of variables and other identifiers need to be done repeatedly every time the program in under execution.

 The process of interpretation hides the process of compilation from the end user.
 A compiler cannot be replaced by an Interpreter.
 An interpreter converts the source code line by line into an intermediate representation and executes its behaviour directly.

 An interpreter generates errors and warnings line by line if there are any.
-It does not generate error after interpreting the whole program making it more user friendly.
+It does not generate an error after interpreting the whole program making it more user-friendly.

 An interpreter, therefore, makes debugging the source code much easier as it shows the errors line by line.